 Aranoff points that they have added new tools/accessories to the VersaTech2.
 “MCT has employed a nominal 140 watt laser with a patent pending laser belt and dual conveyor for more than three years.
 This has now been improved to cut and seal fabrics at least 30 percent faster.
 We have also sped up routing by doubling the power of the available routers to 5 Kw plus adding the ability for a tool changer for those who need it.
 This also accommodates up to 10 mm bit shafts versus 6mm previously.
 A new automatic board changer that conveys boards onto the cutting table versus just holding them up, also provides the opportunity to use for offloading and picking more efficiently.”

 He adds that with these systems, shops are only limited by the customer’s imagination.
-“They can also etch onto hard materials as well as cut wood, acrylic, aluminum, more and also etch onto rock and glass.”
+“They can also etch onto hard materials as well as cut wood, acrylic, aluminum, and more and also etch onto rock and glass.”

 Circle Graphics Installs VersaTech2